 The MiVoice Border Gateway application runs on the Mitel Standard Linux (MSL) Server.
-The reader should first become familiar with the MSL Installation and Administration Guide and the Qualified Hardware List.
-These documents are available from http://edocs.mitel.com.
+The reader should first become familiar with the MSL Installation and Administration Guide and the MSL Qualified Hardware List.
+These documents are available here.

-1.3 About the MBG Documentation Set
+About the MBG Documentation Set

-Mitel documentation is available from http://edocs.mitel.com.
-(Note: a Mitel On-Line account is required to access eDocs.)
+Mitel documentation is available on mitel.com.
 The following guides provide complete information about MBG:

-- · The MBG Engineering Guidelines (this document). - The MBG Blade Installation and Maintenance Guide provides information about system requirements, installation of MBG, and configuration of MBG options and firewalls. - The MiVoice Border Gateway Online Help provides information about MBG configuration and maintenance. - The Remote IP Phones Configuration Guide provides information about configuring remote phones.
+- The MBG Engineering Guidelines (this document). - The MBG Installation and Maintenance Guide provides information about system requirements, installation of MBG, and configuration of MBG options and firewalls. - The MiVoice Border Gateway Online Help provides information about MBG configuration and maintenance. - The Remote IP Phones Configuration Guide provides information about configuring remote phones.

-2 Supported Configurations
+Supported Configurations